Recognizing Impairment in the Workplace for Florida Nurses

 Nurses who report impaired practice should likewise be protected from retaliation or other negative consequences (ANA, 2015).

 Florida law addresses issues of impaired practice in nursing, including reporting, discipline, treatment, and recovery.
 Under Florida law, all licensed nurses must report suspected impairment.
-Failure to report can lead to disciplinary action by the Board of Nursing and result in serious consequences.
+Failure to report can lead to disciplinary action by the Florida Board of Nursing and result in serious consequences (FL BON, 2023).

 NURSE PRACTICE ACT

-The Florida Nurse Practice Act, as set down in the Florida Statutes, Chapter 464, Section 018, clearly identifies grounds for discipline as it relates to substance use, diversion, and failing to report a colleague who is suspected of being in violation (FS, 2016).
+The Florida Nurse Practice Act, as set down in the Florida Statutes, chapter 464, section 018, clearly identifies grounds for discipline as it relates to substance use, diversion, and failing to report a colleague who is suspected of being in violation (FL NPA, 2022).
 The law clearly states that disciplinary action may be taken against a nurse’s license under the following circumstances: